PayCape

 • Debt Reduction: Ensures that loans are gradually reduced to zero.

-• Tax Benefits: Certain amortized expenses (like mortgage interest or intangible amortization) may be tax deductible.
+• Tax Benefits: Certain amortized expenses (like mortgage interest or intangible amortization) may be tax-deductible.

 • Financial Transparency: Provides clear tracking of payments or asset value reductions.